 All the information that our brain receives through our senses, will first be transformed into a form that the memory will be able to store.
 This event begins with perception through the senses.
-The way the information will be encoded depends on the kind of information it is and through what senses your brain receives it.
-In addition, what will be encoded to be stored within the memory can be affected by mood and stimuli.
+The way the information will be encoded depends on what kind of information it is and through what senses your brain received it.
+In addition, what will be encoded to be stored within the memory can be affected by mood.
 For example, a stressful situation can cause your brain to prevent you from storing memories at all.

-After all the received information encoded, the brain is able to maintain this information within the memory.
+After all the received information is encoded, the brain is able to retain this information within the memory.
 But, there actually isn’t a specific place within the human brain where all the memories are stored.
 The different types of memories are stored across different interconnected regions of the brain.

 This stage refers to re-accessing the information that is stored within the memory.
 For example, when you think of a happy childhood memory you are retrieving information that was stored within your memory years ago.
 Although this might seem like a single memory for you, recalling a smell, sight, sound or feeling are all separate memories stored in different regions of the brain.
-When thinking of a certain memory, your brain digs into different parts of your brain and then connects all this information.
+When thinking of a certain memory, you access different parts of your brain and connect those pieces of information.

 Recalling the memories and experiences that are stored within our brain has the purpose of affecting future actions.
 If the already occurred actions wouldn’t be stored and couldn’t be recalled, it would not only be impossible to remember that happy childhood memory, but it would also be impossible to learn.
 For example, language skills, relationships or personal identity wouldn’t be able to develop.

-Like already mentioned, the human memory doesn’t exist out of a single memory.
-It exists out of different types of memory systems.
+Like already mentioned, the human memory doesn’t exist out of a single type of memory.
+It exists out of different memory systems.
 When we store a memory, we are receiving, encoding and storing information.
 How this information will be stored and for how long depends on what kind of information it is.
 Depending on the information, a different memory type will store the information.

-There are 3 memory types, which have their own way of operating but still cooperate in the process of memorization.
-These types can be seen as the 3 steps that are necessary for creating a long-term memory.
-The 3 types of memory are the long-term memory, the short-term memory and the episodic memory.
+There are three memory types, which have their own way of operating but they still cooperate in the process of memorization.
+These types can be seen as the three steps that are necessary for creating a long-term memory.
+The three types of memory are the long-term memory, the short-term memory and the episodic memory.